Are you wondering how to include past employment history or community services in your resume when transitioning to teaching?

 Use Volunteer Experience and Community Activities

-Not only is volunteering a reward in itself, but it is also something you can add to your resume.
+Volunteering is not only a reward in itself, but it can also be added to your resume.
 Participating in community activities shows potential employers that you are committed, hardworking, and an active team player within the local population.

 Highlighting your relevant volunteer experience is an excellent way to demonstrate applicable skills and hands-on experience as a career changer.
 This is especially true if you have minimal formal training or time in the classroom.